Important information about scams targeting businesses, those applying for or receiving unemployment insurance, or those looking for a job:

 If you receive an e-mail from "Unemployment Advisory Department @email@example.com" that says "you should be receiving your Direct Deposit Card any day now," ignore it and do not click on the links in the e-mail.
 The e-mail may include your address and the company's address.
 If you click on the links, you will be asked to apply for a MAGIC Prepaid MasterCard - a "reloadable card for all your spending needs."
 Naturally, the site requests your personal information to obtain this "direct deposit card."

 You will not receive an e-mail or secure message from us or Chase Bank (the card issuer) that says your debit card will be arriving soon.
 If you have chosen to receive your unemployment insurance benefits by debit card, you will receive your card in a plain white envelope about one week after you are approved to receive benefits, usually about three to four weeks after you apply.

-Companies or websites that come up in web searches: One example is http://www.unemployment-extension.org.
+One example is http://www.unemployment-extension.org.
 This site includes the NYS seal and lists several NYS Department of Labor offices and phone numbers, and looks very official.
-Another example is http://www.unemploymentassist.com, with an e-mail address of email@example.com.
+Another example is http://www.unemploymentassist.com, with e-mail addresses of firstname.lastname@example.org and email@example.com.
 Claimants have arrived at these sites via an Internet search engine (like Google) or Wikipedia.

 At best, these web sites are offering a service that you do not need to pay for.
 At worst, they may be "phishing" schemes, ways to collect your personal information that could put you at risk for identity theft.
 If you believe your identity has been compromised, please contact local law enforcement and take steps to protect your identity and that of your employees.